j4k0xb/Krunker-Editor-Plus/README.md

 - ALT+click to select objects behind invisible ones or inside groups
 - asset/placeholder/group rotation fix
 - Custom position/rotation/scale snapping with an accuracy of up to 0.001: *Advanced tab→Snapping*
-- Custom hotkeys for creating and modifying objects (See the *Help* button in the editor)
+- Keybinds for creating and modifying objects (See the *Help* button in the editor)
-- JavaScript interface for interacting with the editor.
-Console: `mod` *(You should use the official `T3D` or `window.T3D` variable instead for most things)*
 - Always patches the most recent Krunker Editor when you open it
 - Auto-updates for this script